 • Criminal activity.
 If your child’s death occurred as a result of someone else’s criminal activity — sometimes, even when your child was also involved — you may have grounds to file a civil lawsuit, even if the defendant is not convicted in a criminal court.

 • Commercial trucking accidents.
 Big rigs are beasts on the road, and drivers and trucking companies that intentionally push themselves or their vehicles to their limits or otherwise behave negligently may be found responsible for a fatal accident.
+An Austin truck accident attorney can help navigate the complexities of these cases, ensuring that victims and their families receive the compensation they deserve for their losses.

 The burden of proof is different for criminal courts and civil courts.
 Even if the person you believe is responsible for your child’s death is not guilty of a crime, you may still have recourse with a civil case.